gnunn1/modernize-apps-jboss/docs/cdk-docs/md/04-mono-to-micro-part-2.md

 As you can see there is a number of **TODO** in the code, and later we will use these placeholders to add logic for calling the Inventory Client to get the quantity.
 However for the moment we will ignore these placeholders.

 Now we are ready to create the endpoints that will expose REST service.
 Let's again first start by creating a test case for our endpoint.
-We need to endpoints, one that exposes for GET calls to `/services/products` that will return all product in the catalog as JSON array, and the second one exposes GET calls to `/services/product/{prodId}` which will return a single Product as a JSON Object.
+We need two endpoints, one that exposes for GET calls to `/services/products` that will return all product in the catalog as JSON array, and the second one exposes GET calls to `/services/product/{prodId}` which will return a single Product as a JSON Object.
 Let's again start by creating a test case.

 Create the test case by opening: ``src/test/java/com/redhat/coolstore/service/CatalogEndpointTest.java``